 Good news!
-The Sportsman’s Inn Resort & Marina is open all year round for the second year in a row.
+The Sportsman’s Inn Resort & Marina is open all year round for the third year in a row.
 Drift into a cozy slumber while taking in waterfront views of Killarney Channel.
 Enjoy happy hour drinks and dinner at Sporto’s Pub, socialize with locals in the evening, and get a massage at the Island Spa, now open on the mainland.
 The Killarney General Store and LCBO, both open year-round, are located just steps away from the Sportsman’s Inn Resort & Marina.

 Fall asleep to the sound of wolves howling in the distance in Killarney Provincial Park’s fully equipped yurts.
 Six yurts—Mongolian-inspired eight-sided, tent-like structures—are available for rent throughout the winter at the George Lake campground.
 Sleeping in the yurts gives you the feel of winter camping with the benefits of an indoor furnace and an outdoor BBQ.
 After dark, peer up at the starry canopy over the park.
 The views of the Milky Way are often magnificent here.
 Yurts are very popular on weekends, so be sure to book well in advance.

 Killarney Provincial Park rents out two rustic wood cabins that sleep five people each.
 With a propane fireplace, kitchen amenities, and comfortable beds, these cabins offer the ultimate in heated accommodations in the wilderness.
 Cook yourself up a fabulous dinner and get cozy by the fire after a day of snowy adventure.